cockroachdb/docs/v20.2/alter-role.md

 ## Required privileges

- To alter other roles, the role must have the [`CREATEROLE`](create-role.html#allow-the-role-to-create-other-roles) parameter set.
+ To alter other roles, the role must be a member of the `admin` role or have the [`CREATEROLE`](create-role.html#allow-the-role-to-create-other-roles) parameter set.

 ## Synopsis